nimiq/core-rs-albatross/README.md

 ```

-After installing the client you can use it like you had downloaded it from [crates.io](https://crates.io).
+After installing the client you can use it as if you had downloaded it from [crates.io](https://crates.io).

 ## Usage